awmanoj/awmanoj.github.io/_posts/2018-08-07-how-i-learned-pitfalls-dynamically-typed-languages.md

 Statically typed languages (C, C++, Java, Scala, Go etc) ensure type safety and would help avoid such pitfalls.

 So be mindful about using the language carefully.
-If it is dynamically typed then you can expect no type safety so ensure proper validation (err towards more of it) to ensure rock solid code (if there is anything like that).
+If it is dynamically typed then you can expect no type safety.
+So ensure proper validation (err towards more of it) to write rock solid code (if there is anything like that).

 :-)